-Prior to joining Tulsa, Ashley spent two seasons at Trinity Valley Community College in Texas helping the Cardinals go 22-2 in 2013-14.
+Ashley spent 2013-14 at Trinity Valley Community College in Texas, helping the Cardinals go 22-2.
 In his first season, the Cardinal defense led the Southwest Junior College Football Conference (SWJCFC) in total defense, rushing defense, scoring defense and quarterback sacks.
 TVCC posted a 10-2 record that season, while winning the SWJCFC title, regional championship and the Heart of Texas Bowl with a 72-23 win over Mesa (Ariz.)
 College.
-TVCC repeated as conference, regional and Heart of Texas Bowl Champions in 2014, while compiling a perfect 12-0 record.
+TVCC repeated as conference, regional and Heart of Texas Bowl Champions in 2014 while compiling a perfect 12-0 record.

-A native of Fort Worth, Texas, Ashley attended Keller Fossil Ridge High School, then played two seasons at Tyler Junior College where he was an NJCAA All-America defensive end.
-He then moved to the University of Kansas to continue his education and playing career.
-Ashley was a two-year starting defensive end for the Jayhawks, earning all-Big 12 honors in 2004 and 2005.
+A native of Fort Worth, Texas, Ashley attended Keller Fossil Ridge High School and played two seasons at Tyler Junior College, where he was an NJCAA All-America defensive end.
+He then enrolled at Kansas, where he was a two-year starting defensive end for the Jayhawks and earned All-Big 12 honors in 2004 and 2005.

 Following his playing career, Ashley signed a free agent contract with the Cleveland Browns.
 He also spent a few years in private business before entering the coaching profession at Oklahoma State in 2010.